horatiu665/tweetlistener/wiki/basicTwitterApi.md

 Streaming messages must be handled properly to avoid ban.

-[This link in the twitter docs](This link in the twitter docs) provides info about public stream messages that can be received from a stream.
+[This link in the twitter docs](https://dev.twitter.com/streaming/overview/messages-types) provides info about public stream messages that can be received from a stream.
 They are usually problems that need fixing.

+##### How many lost tweets?

+When Streaming is connected and tweets are lost due to the 1% limit, the Stream sends limit messages, as seen above.
+However, when Streaming disconnects for a while, **there is no way of knowing how many tweets were lost**, and [tweets can only be retrieved using REST for max.
+6 days](https://twittercommunity.com/t/how-many-days-old-can-a-tweet-be-to-guarantee-recovery-using-rest/51460).